athomasoriginal/clojurescript-30/README.md

 This is Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in [ClojureScript](https://clojurescript.org/).

 The original goal was to become better at functional programming.
 I would learn Clojure, a functional language, and then apply these skills to JavaScript.
-The end result is that I documented by process of learning ClojureScript, specifically JS interop, and the knowledge I gained.
+What this repo has become is me documenting the process I used to learn ClojureScript.
+Each repo contains the exercises written in ClojureScript and write-ups on lessons learned.

 In this spirit, this repo can be used by people learn Clojure.
 Hopefully this will help in some way.
 You can use this repo as a reference of examples of vanilla ClojureScript + JS Interop, or take up the JavaScript 30 challenge yourself.